emrullahcirit/weather-cli/README.md

 Weather CLI is a command line tool which helps you to learn current forecast information of city that you specify.

 On this project I used [Cobra](https://github.com/spf13/cobra), Go based framework.
+Also to draw box on cli I used [box-cli-maker](https://github.com/Delta456/box-cli-maker)

 ---
 ## Installation